Home

 Buy and Hold and Cheat

-Fortunately there is a long term alternative.
+Fortunately, there is a long term alternative.
 I call it Buy and Hold and Cheat.
-It’s a primary component of my own personal investing philosophy, Leveraged Investing.
+It's a primary component of my own personal investing philosophy, Leveraged Investing.

 What Leveraged Investing understands is the critical importance of getting a great entry price on a stock.
-For the long term investor—especially when dividends are involved—it’s the buy price of a stock that’s more important than the sell price.
+For the long term investor - especially when dividends are involved - it's the buy price of a stock that's more important than the sell price.

-Why?
 The lower your cost basis, the higher the rate of return your investment produces for each subsequent uptick in the share price and the higher your overall dividend yield will be.

 Additionally, on the capital appreciation side, if you pay too much for even a great company, you may have to wait several years to see your investment begin to generate the positive results you had hoped for.
 And if you pay too much for a mediocre (or worse) company, you may never see positive results.

-The beauty of Leveraged Investing, however, is that, through the power of options, your entry price in a stock investment does not have to be a single static number.
 The traditional investor calculates the simple cost basis of his or her positions by taking the total number of shares divided by the total amount paid for those shares (including commissions).

-But the Buy and Hold and Cheat investor calculates cost basis much differently—he or she calculates Adjusted Cost Basis.
-An adjusted cost basis is just that, a number that’s always on the move, always adjusting, always (hopefully) getting smaller.
+What I call an adjusted cost basis is just that, a number that's always on the move, always adjusting, always (hopefully) getting smaller.
 With options, the amount you pay for a stock can become dynamic and fluid, giving you returns even when the stock market goes nowhere.

-How is this possible short of inventing a time machine?
-The simplest analogy is to think of the Buy and Hold and Cheat method as getting rebates on your stock purchases—before, during, and after those purchases.
+The simplest analogy is to think of the Buy and Hold and Cheat method as getting rebates on your stock purchases - before, during, and after those purchases.

 How’s that for stacking the deck?